 Call the NPS MedicineWise Medicines Line on 1300 633 424 to talk about the medicines you are taking for your pain.
 Call from anywhere in Australia, Monday to Friday 9am to 5pm AEST (excluding New South Wales public holidays).

 After hours, you can call the healthdirect helpline on 1800 022 222.
-Speak with a registered nurse 24 hours a day, 7 days a week.
+Speak with a registered nurse 24 hours a day, 7 days a week (known as NURSE-ON-CALL in Victoria).

 These organisations provide further specialist information and support services: